RabitSalvokelk/Pipedrive/README.md

 Main code:
 code_for_host.sh 	- should be run on elk host stack to install and configure elastic, kibana and logstash based on original_task.txt
-code_for_client 	- should be run on elk client/node, variables adjusted per client/node to install and configure elasticsearch based on original_task.txt
+code_for_client.sh 	- should be run on elk client/node, variables adjusted per client/node to install and configure elasticsearch based on original_task.txt

+vm_deployment.sh	- creates and installs a new debian machine with unattended install (due to vbox having two issues with unattended install manual fixes had to be made in isolinux-txt.cfg file and pointing at pre and post install scripts.
+See: https://www.virtualbox.org/ticket/18410 & https://www.virtualbox.org/ticket/17335)
+tls_deployment.sh	- Installs and enables TLS for apache, could be sent over ssh or run locally

 Pieces of code: